mabel-dev/anson/DESIGN.md

 It is expected this service will run in Kubernetes or some other long-running environment with access to local storage.

+The Data Presentation Layer should support accessing datasets in other storage platforms (Splunk, BigQuery, Postgres, etc) as required as well.

 ### [NEW] Processes

 To ensure read performance is efficient, regular compaction of SSTables will take place and an MVVC approach will be used to ensure reads are not interrupted during compaction.